Synthird/dotted-pictures/README.md

 # Dotted-pictures

-Using dots to create pictures via textbox
+Using dots to create pictures via textbox.

+# License

+This repository contains the MIT license.
+You must give credit if you are going to use its source code.